Grocery Prices Up Steeply From Same Time Last Year

 So, like groceries, gas is catching up to get back to where we would actually expect it to be, according to Patrick DeHaan, head of petroleum analysis at GasBuddy.
 He says gas prices should continue to rise as the economy bounces back.

 “Most of the time Minneapolis tends to be a little bit under the national average,” DeHaan said.
-“I wouldn’t expect that to change this summer.”MORE NEWS: Derek Chauvin's Attorney Files Motion For New Trial
+“I wouldn’t expect that to change this summer.”MORE NEWS: Largest MN Cities Face Decision Whether To End Mask Mandates When State Does

 Prices are also up for both new and used vehicles, according to Scot Hall, the executive vice president of operations with SwapALease.com.
 He says it’s a great time to sell a car, but if you’re looking to replace it with something else, be prepared to pay a bit more.